symfony/symfony-docs/quick_tour/pt_BR/the_architecture.rst

         );
     }

-Along side the ``HelloBundle`` we have already talked about, notice that the kernel also enables ``KernelBundle``, ``FoundationBundle``, ``DoctrineBundle``, ``SwiftmailerBundle``, and ``ZendBundle``.
+Ao lado do ``HelloBundle`` que nos já falamos sobre  we have already talked about, notice that the kernel also enables ``KernelBundle``, ``FoundationBundle``, ``DoctrineBundle``, ``SwiftmailerBundle``, and ``ZendBundle``.
 They are all part of the core framework.